HISTORY OF ERASING UNPOPULAR LEADERS: DAMNATIO MEMORIAE

 If you’re keeping score, there’s a browser plugin from ground.news that shows a banner at the top of news stories, indicating which way the publication leans: left, right or center.

 Perhaps the most fascinating examples are the revisionist history that dismantles the Founding Fathers for their perceived shortcomings, according to the latest fashion in “unforgivable sin.”
-Is removing their names from schools or other establishments and taking down their statues any more than examples of historical vandalism?
+Is removing their names from schools or other establishments and taking down their statues any more than historical vandalism?

 Does our generation believe that we have achieved the moral perfection that ensures the insight, wisdom, and authority to judge rightly previous generations?
 Do we presume that the future will look kindly upon our own moral failings?
 As Thomas Jefferson said, I’m sure self-consciously,